Salaah01/django-action-triggers/README.md

 ]
 ```

-If you intent on using the API, add the following to your `urls.py`:
+If you plan on using the API, add the following to your `urls.py`:

 ```python
 from django.urls import path, include